-It is extremely important that the office have at least (2) emergency telephone numbers for each student.
-These are to be listed on the demographic sheet at Registration.
-We must have a number to call in case of sickness or injury.
-Give the phone number of a neighbor or friend (with their permission), if you do not have another relative or work number to give.
-Please list any special medical problems, allergies, etc. Emergencies do happen when we least expect them...be sure we have the information to contact you should something happen to your child...AT LEAST TWO (2) PHONE NUMBERS!!
+It is extremely important that the office have at least (2) working emergency telephone numbers for each student.
+These are to be listed on the demographic sheet at registration.
+We must have a number to call in case of sickness, injury, or school discipline.
+Give the phone number of a neighbor or friend (with their permission) if you do not have another relative or work number to give.
+Please list any special medical problems, allergies, etc. Emergencies do happen when we least expect them.
+Be sure to provide appropriate/exact information to contact you should something happen to your child.
+AT LEAST TWO (2) PHONE NUMBERS are requested.